JoelForamitti/python_tools/README.md

 **Includes:**

-- `attr_list()` - A list that can access and assign attributes of it's entries like it's own.
+- `obj_list()` - A list that can access and assign attributes of it's entries like it's own.